MeRupamGanguly/Golang-Deltas/README.md

 ### Panic Defer Recover combo:
 panic is use to cause a Runtime Error and Stop the execution.
 When a function return or panicking then Defer blocks are called according to Last in First out manner, the last defer will execute first.
 Recover is use to regain the execution from a panicking situation and handle it properly then stop execution.
-Recover is usefule for close any connection like db and websockets etc.
+Recover is useful for close any connection like db and websockets etc.
 ```go
 func div(num int) int {
 	if num == 0 {